IamTechnotron/ENCRYPTRON-DECRYPTRON/README.md

 # ENCRYPTRON-DECRYPTRON
-This rep consists a series of basic Encryption and Decryption programs
+This rep consists a basic Encryption and Decryption programs